bitrise-io/devcenter/_articles/en/reviews/ship-add-on.md

 ### Adding screenshots or feature graphics

 At least two screenshots are required for an app to be published.
+Once you added screenshots or graphics to one build version of the app, they are automatically added to all subsequent versions.
+If you want to display different screenshots, you can modify it, otherwise you can leave it alone.

 To add screenshots or feature graphics to your app details page:

 1. Open the **Details** page in Ship of your app's chosen build version.
 2. Go to **Screenshots** or **Feature Graphic**, depending on what you want to upload.